-Here’s a recipe for a delicious middle eastern inspired dinner that is high in flavor and low in salt.
+Here’s a recipe for a delicious middle eastern inspired dinner, consisting of low sodium spicy chicken meatballs and zucchini noodles.
+It is a meal that is high in flavor and low in salt.

 The essence of this dish is based on Harissa which is a North African chili paste.
 This paste is popular in Tunisian cuisine but is most commonly associated with Moroccan food.
 The primary ingredient in Harissa is roasted red peppers.
 (That is one of my favorite ingredients.)